 Raiku is a Danish startup that aims to revolutionise the innovative packaging industry.

 In a world where environmental concerns are increasing, companies are constantly seeking innovative ways to reduce their ecological footprint.
 One such company is Raiku, a startup that is changing the way.

-Raiku is a Danish startup that aims to revolutionise the innovative packaging industry.
+Raiku is a Estonian startup that aims to revolutionise the innovative packaging industry.
 The company is focused on providing an environmentally friendly alternative to plastic bubble wrap by using wood as a replacement.
 The idea for Raiku came when the co-founder’s were working for a packaging company and was struck by the amount of waste generated by plastic bubble wrap.
 They realised that there must be a better way to protect fragile items during shipping and handling.

 After conducting extensive research, they discovered that wood was an ideal material for protective packaging.
 Not only is it a renewable resource, but it is also biodegradable & recyclable.
 Furthermore, wood is sturdy enough to provide effective protection for fragile items while also being lightweight and easy to handle.
 The company works closely with its customers to create custom solutions tailored to their specific needs.
 One of the main advantages of Raiku's wooden packaging is its durability.
 Unlike plastic bubble wrap, which can easily tear or puncture, wooden packaging can easily ship and handled.
 This means that items are less likely to be damaged during transit, reducing waste and the need for costly returns and replacements.